Katastrophe831/ReactiveEntity/README.md

 }

-user.asData; // Validates the data and returns your DTO
+user.asData; // Validates the data and returns your DTO, will remove 'CONFIRM_PASSWORD' from DTO model
 ```
 The result will be returned as an anemic data model: